Understanding CRM Records: Status, Status Reason, and Owner

-Microsoft Dynamics CRM records have some core components that are consistent throughout the application.
+Microsoft Dynamics 365 for CRM records have some core components that are consistent throughout the application.

 Indicates whether the record is active or inactive.
 Active records can be edited and assigned by users who have access to do so.
 Inactive records are read-only, meaning they may not be edited.

 Depending on the type of record, there may be more than one active and inactive status, and the names of the statuses can be different.
 For example, the Account record statuses are simply Active and Inactive, whereas the statuses on the Lead record are Open, Qualified and Disqualified.

 The status cannot be modified by a system customizer.